junxit/us-congress-bills-115/bill.md

 ## § 5.
 Report and briefing by United States Agency for International Development

 - **(a)** *In general* Not later than one year after the date of the enactment of this Act, the Administrator of the United States Agency for International Development shall provide a briefing and submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report on the implementation of this Act and the amendments made by this Act, including actions to improve the gender policies of the United States Agency for International Development pursuant to section 3.
-- **(b)** *Public availability* The report required under paragraph (1) shall be posted and made available on a text-based, searchable, and publicly available internet website.
+- **(b)** *Public availability* The report required under paragraph (1) shall be posted and made available on a text-based, searchable, and publicly-available internet website.

 ## § 6.
 Report by Comptroller General of the United States

 - **(a)** *In general* Not later than two years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to the Committee on Foreign Affairs of the House of Representatives and the Committee on Foreign Relations of the Senate a report on development assistance for micro, small and medium-sized enterprises administered by the United States Agency for International Development.
-- **(b)** *Matters To be included* The report required under subsection (a) shall include an assessment of the following:
+- **(b)** *Matters to be included* The report required under subsection (a) shall include an assessment of the following:
   - **(1)** What is known about the impact of such development assistance on the economies of developing countries.
   - **(2)** The extent to which such development assistance is targeting women and the very poor, including what is known about how such development assistance benefits women.
-  - **(3)** The extent to which the United States Agency for International Development has developed a methodology used to ensure compliance with the targeted assistance requirement in section 252(c) of the Foreign Assistance Act of 1961, as amended by section 4 of this Act.
+  - **(3)** The extent to which the United States Agency for International Development has developed a methodology used to ensure compliance with the targeted assistance requirement in section 252(c) of the Foreign Assistance Act of 1961, as amended by section 4 of this Act, and the quality of such methodology.
-  - **(4)** The monitoring system requirements in section 253(b) of the Foreign Assistance Act of 1961, as amended by section 4 of this Act, including the quality of such monitoring system.
+  - **(4)** The monitoring system required in section 253(b) of the Foreign Assistance Act of 1961, as amended by section 4 of this Act, including the quality of such monitoring system.